featurist/httpism/readme.md

     * `options` the [options](#options) as passed through from the request, either from the **client** or the individual request.
 E.g. `{exceptions: true}`.
     * `body` the body of the request.
 Will be `undefined` for `get()` etc, otherwise will be the object specified as the second argument to methods like `post()`.
 * `next([request])` is a function that passes control onto the next middleware, optionally taking a request parameter.
 If the request parameter is not given it uses the request passed in to the middleware.
 It returns a promise of the [response](#responses).
-* `httpism` is a **httpism client** object, for which you can make further requests inside the middleware.
+* `client` is a **httpism client** object, for which you can make further requests inside the middleware.
 For example, the redirect middleware uses this.
 * `middleware.middleware` is the name of the middleware, which can be referred to by other middlewares when adding themselves with `before` or `after`.
 * `middleware.before` ensure that the middleware is inserted just before the named middleware.
 * `middleware.after` ensure that the middleware is inserted just after the named middleware.

+Middleware is stored in an array `client.middleware`, you're free to this directly.

 ### Existing Middleware